strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start.md

 _For a step-by-step guide, please take a look at the [detailed tutorial](quick-start-tutorial.html)._

-(Before continuing, please make sure [Node.js and npm are properly installed](install-requirements.html) on your machine.)
+(Before continuing, please make sure [Node.js and npm are properly installed](install-requirements.html) on your machine.
+You can [install the Yarn v1.2.0+ package here](https://yarnpkg.com/en/).)

 ## 1. Install Strapi and Create a new project